gatblau/artisan/docs/readme.md

 Although this is technologically possible, without a consistent set of standards and abstractions that guide the way logic is packaged, distributed and consumed across a plethora of automation vendors, teams usually find themselves reinventing the wheel for every new project and have to manage more than one toolchain in different ways.

+Linux containers provide the basis to resolve this problem.
+However, it takes a great deal of effort and knowledge to use containers in a consistent and secure way.

-:boom: *Artisan* acts as the ***craftman in the middle*** of container and automation technology, providing a generic way to amalgamate them and facilitate its use.
+:boom: *Artisan* acts as the ***craftman in the middle*** of container and scripting technology, providing a generic way to amalgamate them and facilitate its use: package disparate sets of scripts, store them in a library (registry) and execute them in toolchain containers (runtimes).

 Standardisation reduces the complexity involved in creating automation libraries, and delaing with the various chosen toolchains required to execute them.